-Now, since deaths in confined spaces often occur because the atmosphere is oxygen deficient or toxic, confined spaces needs to be tested prior to entry and continually monitored.
+Now, since deaths in confined spaces often occur because the atmosphere is oxygen-deficient or toxic, confined spaces need to be tested prior to entry and continually monitored.
 More than 60% of confined space fatalities occur among would-be rescuers; therefore, a well-designed and properly executed rescue plan is a must.

-If spaces spaces are properly evaluated prior to entry and
+If spaces are properly evaluated prior to entry and continuously

-continuously monitored while the work is being performed and have
+monitored while the work is being performed and have appropriate

-appropriate rescue procedures in effect, fewer incidents would
+rescue procedures in effect, fewer incidents would occur.
+OSHA

-occur.
-OSHA considers entry to have been made into a space whenever
+considers entry to have been made into space whenever ANY part of

-ANY part of the entrant’s body breaks the plane of the space
+the entrant’s body breaks the plane of the space opening.

 CAUTION: hazards may still be present right outside the opening, like when a space has undergone nitrogen purging; an oxygen deficiency could exist just feet outside the opening and someone could be bending down to look inside (without breaking the plane) and be overcome, and pass out, fall into the space, etc. And this HAS led to fatalities before.

 So just because OSHA says you have to break the plane to have made an entry, don’t forget about the general environmental controls standard that applies just outside the space.